Ja4e/configs/README.md

 # README

+Most of my configs pushes and draws the most potentials from your machines

 ## Choose between these two and rename your chosen tlp conf into `tlp.conf`

 - **um careful on this SATA_LINKPWR_ON_BAT="min_power" setting**